-Employees should fill starter checklists and submit them before the first payday to give the company time to inform the HMRC and assign them the correct tax code.
+Employees should fill out starter checklists and submit them before the first payday to give the company time to inform the HMRC and assign them the correct tax code.

 This information stays on the payroll records for the following 3 tax years.

 A P45 is mandatory when changing jobs.
 The form ensures that you are in the correct tax code.
-Without it, an employer can use an emergency tax code, meaning that you could end up paying more than you should.
+Without it, an employer can use an emergency tax code, meaning you could end up paying more than you should.

 A common tax problem among employed individuals is the failure to provide accurate information to employers.
-Therefore, you should be careful when filling your starter checklist.
+Therefore, you should be careful when filling out your starter checklist.
 The form has three statements, A, B and C, that employees should choose between to define their employment status.
 Picking the wrong statement could put you in the wrong tax code, leading to a miscalculation of the tax due.